This post may contain affiliate links. Please read our disclosure policy.

 Even if your flour blend includes tapioca, you still need the extra here for structure and flexibility.
 If needed, replace it with more flour blend by weight or superfine glutinous white rice flour—but tapioca starch gives the best texture.

-No substitute for yeast here, but you can use active dry yeast instead of instant.
+There's no substitute for yeast, but you can use active dry yeast instead of instant if you use more and proof it first because it has a thicker coating on the outside.
 Use 10 grams total, mix it into the milk mixture, and let it sit until bubbly before continuing.

 2 individual slices of sandwich bread on brown cutting board on gray surface

-If you’d rather bake your bread in a regular oven, check the FAQ below for the link to my classic loaf.
+If you’d rather bake your bread in a regular oven, you'll love the loaf you'll make with my classic gluten free bread recipe!

 Go Ad-Free